carly-lee/TIL/README.md

 #Today I Learned

-I will write my own study note on this repository.
+These are my study notes.
 It will be about various subject but mostly front-end development.